FreeMasen/wasm_tutorial/docs/steps/05-what-is-wasm.md

 <p>To move things beyond what <code>asm.js</code> could do, WebAssembly or wasm will provide developers with a way to compile their code to an intermediate language (IL).
 If you have ever written, Java or C#, these languages compile down to an IL (Java's bytecode, .net's MSIL), this intermediate step is much faster to finish compiling at run time.</p>

 <p>Most languages that utilize "Just-In-Time" compilation need to have a supervisor injected into them called the garbage collector.
-This supervisor just monitors the memory use for your application and automatically deallocates any data that is no longer required.
-JS has a garbage collector that makes life a lot easier for js developers, however the current state of wasm does not allow for a garbage collector.</p>
+This supervisor just monitors the memory use for your application and automatically cleans up anything that you aren't using, JS has a garbage collector that makes life a lot easier for js developers.
+I only bring this up because wasm does not allow for a garbage collector, that may change in the future but currently we need to make sure we pick up our own garbage.</p>

 <p>When you compare the above list with our list about rust, there is a lot of overlap.
 Especially when you include the fact that <code>asm.js</code> is a Mozilla project as well.</p>
 </div>